“Music in the soul can be heard by the universe.”

 New Orleans is also referred to as the “Big Easy,” where everything is slower, simpler and easy-going.
-Famous for its French Quarter, Jazz musicians and music clubs, Cajun and Creole cuisine, history, art and culture, New Orleans is a magnet for music and food-lovers from around the world.
-It’s a feast for the senses… and one of our favorite U.S. cities.
+Its historic French Quarter and Bourbon Street is famous for its Jazz musicians, music clubs and incredible Cajun and Creole cuisine.
+New Orleans is a magnet for music and food-lovers from around the world.
+It’s a feast for the senses and one of our favorite U.S. cities.

 Fun New Orleans Attractions

 New Orleans is the birthplace of Jazz.
 The city is packed with music clubs featuring Jazz, Blues, Pop, Rock, Zydeco, and Folk.
 It’s also a great foodie destination.
 No visit to New Orleans would be complete without tasting one of their world-renowned Beignets (pronounced “ben-yay”) at Cafe Du Monde.
 It literally melts in your mouth.
 Other New Orleans specialties include Jambalaya, Gumbo, Po-Boys, Muffulettas (famous Italian sandwich), Crawfish and amazing Cajun and Creole cuisine.
 New Orleans is the perfect place to enjoy dining outdoors on a patio or terrace.
 Feast on a variety of exotic cuisines from around the world.

 - Cafe du Monde

 - City Park

 - Gallier House